Romanization of Arabic

+examples include common variants such as Qaddafi, Qadhafi and Gadhafi, or rarely used systematic romanizations such as Qaḏḏāfī (DIN, Wehr, ISO) or Qadhdhāfī (ALA-LC).
+Systematic transcription provides an unambiguous mapping, often with diacritics, to permit precise reconstruction of the original.

+Early Arabic–European dictionaries typically used vocalized Arabic script without transcription (Jacobus Golius, 1653; Georg Freytag, 1837), but some exceptions such as Franciscus a Mesgnien Meninski (1780) provided a system - in the latter, transcription was likely needed because Turkish pronunciation was not always clear from Arabic script.
+In the 19th century, scholarly study of linguistics generated multiple transcription systems and “universal alphabets”, but Arabic adoption was slow; journals either printed Arabic directly or used ad hoc or journal-specific schemes.
+A common alphabet was presented in 1895 at the 10th International Congress of Orientalists, yet practices remained fluid into the 20th century despite established features (dotted emphatic consonants; macrons/circumflexes for long vowels).
+The most recent international standardization attempt was made in 1935 at the 19th International Congress of Orientalists, which adopted the Deutsche Morgenländische Gesellschaft (DMG) system.

+Today, three main scientific systems are now standard: the ALA-LC system, the DMG system, and the French IGN system.
+Additional standards (e.g. DIN 31635, ISO 233, UN geographic system) exist but are little used, hard to access, or closely align with the main systems.
+The Encyclopaedia of Islam uses its own 19th-century-based system.

-Different systems and strategies have been developed to address the inherent problems of rendering various Arabic varieties in the Latin script.
+Different systems and strategies have been developed to address specific problems inherent in rendering various Arabic varieties in the Latin script.
 Examples of such problems are the symbols for Arabic phonemes that do not exist in English or other European languages; the means of representing the Arabic definite article, which is always spelled the same way in written Arabic but has numerous pronunciations in the spoken language depending on context; and the representation of short vowels (usually i u or e o, accounting for variations such as Muslim and Moslem or Mohammed, Muhammad and Mohamed).

 Method

-Romanization is often termed "transliteration", but this is not technically correct.
+Romanization is often termed "transliteration", but this is not technically correct (especially for abjads).
 Transliteration is the direct representation of foreign letters using Latin symbols, while most systems for romanizing Arabic are actually transcription systems, which represent the sound of the language, since short vowels and geminate consonants, for example, do not usually appear in Arabic writing.
-As an example, the following rendering “ALA” of مناظرة الحروف العربية is a transcription, indicating the pronunciation; an example transliteration would be mnaẓrḧ alḥrwf alʻrbyḧ.
+As an example, the following rendering "ALA" of مناظرة الحروف العربية is a transcription, indicating the pronunciation; an example of transliteration would be mnaẓrḧ alḥrwf alʻrbyḧ.